The Emergence of the Big Bang Theory

 Hawking and Ellis: Extending Singularity Theorems to the Origin of the Universe

-Since the late 1960s, further developments in theoretical physics have supplied additional support for the idea that the universe, as well as space and time, or spacetime, had a beginning.
+Since the late 1960s, further developments in theoretical physics have supplied additional support for the idea that the universe had a beginning.
 Roger Penrose and Stephen Hawking played a central role in making these theoretical advances.

-Now, here’s where Hawking had a “Aha!” moment.
+Now, here’s where Hawking saw a connection.
 If Penrose’s work could explain singularities in black holes, could the same idea apply to the universe itself?
 If you rewind cosmic history, the universe’s mass becomes increasingly concentrated, curving spacetime more tightly as you go further back.
-Hawking theorised that this process would eventually lead to an ultimate limit: an infinitely tight curvature corresponding to zero spatial volume—a singularity.
-This singularity, he argued, marked not just the beginning of spacetime but also the starting point of the universe’s expansion.
+Hawking theorised that this process would eventually lead to an ultimate limit: an infinitely tight curvature corresponding to vanishing volume—a singularity.
+This singularity, he argued, marked the beginning of spacetime and the starting point of the universe’s expansion.
 Hawking showed that, given such a finite termination point for light and time in the past, “there will be a physical singularity… where the density and hence the curvature (of the universe) are infinite.”[v]

 Building on these ideas, Hawking and Penrose collaborated to develop mathematical proofs linking Einstein’s general relativity to the concept of a cosmological singularity.
 In 1973, Hawking extended this work alongside physicist George Ellis.
-Their collective research demonstrated that Einstein’s equations implied a singularity at the very beginning of spacetime, where matter density and spatial curvature reached infinity.
+Their collective research demonstrated that Einstein’s equations implied a singularity at the very beginning of spacetime.
 This finding provided strong mathematical support for the Big Bang Theory.

 “If we extrapolate this prediction to its extreme, we reach a point when all distances in the universe have shrunk to zero.
 An initial cosmological singularity, therefore, forms a past temporal extremity to the universe.
 We cannot continue physical reasoning, or even the concept of spacetime, through such an extremity.
 For this reason, most cosmologists think of the initial singularity as the beginning of the universe.
 In this view, the Big Bang represents the creation event; the creation not only of all the matter and energy in the universe, but also of spacetime itself.”[vii]